Adam Kay is a writer and comedian

 Tickets for THIS GOING TO HURT live

-All shows until August have been postponed, and box offices will be in touch regarding refunds and rescheduling.
+All theatre shows until October have been postponed, and box offices will be in touch regarding refunds and rescheduling.
 Please continue to stay home, and look after not just yourselves but the elderly and vulnerable in your lives.
 Thank you to all NHS staff going above and beyond, as always, to keep the rest of us safe.

 22nd and 23rd September